hashicorp/terraform-provider-azurerm/website/docs/r/synapse_pipeline.html.markdown

 * `name` - (Required) Specifies the name of the Synapse Pipeline.
 Changing this forces a new resource to be created.
 Must be globally unique.

-* `synapse_workspace_id` - (Required) The ID of the Synapse Workspace on which to create the Synapse Pipeline.
+* `synapse_workspace_id` - (Required) The ID of the Synapse Workspace that this Synapse Pipeline resides in.
 Changing this forces a new resource to be created.

 * `description` - (Optional) The description for the Synapse Pipeline.

-* `annotations` - (Optional) List of tags that can be used for describing the Synapse Pipeline.
+* `annotations` - (Optional)A list of annotation tags that can be used for describing the Synapse Pipeline.

 * `parameters` - (Optional) A map of parameters to associate with the Synapse Pipeline.
+The key is the parameter name, and the value is the parameter's default value.

 * `variables` - (Optional) A map of variables to associate with the Synapse Pipeline.